oxylabs/amazon-scraper/README.md

 #### Python code example

-In the code example below, we make a request to retrieve the Amazon product page for `ASIN AA12345678` .
+In the code example below, we make a request to retrieve the Amazon product page for `B0BDJ279KF` .

 ```python
 import requests